 4. No PCR Amplification (Usually!)

-5. QC Check
+5. Quality Control Check

 The HiFi Advantage: The polymerase circles the SMRTbell template 10-20 times, reading the same DNA sequence repeatedly.
 A consensus is computed from these multiple passes, achieving >99.9% accuracy despite long read lengths.